 Setting Expectations Before Marriage

-Robin Jill Schneider has more than three decades of experience helping people in Middlesex, Monmouth and Ocean counties, New Jersey, create complete and extensive premarital agreements specifically tailored to their needs.
-She can help you draft a prenup or review a document that you and your soon-to-be spouse created.
+I am attorney Robin Jill Schneider.
+I have more than four decades of experience helping people in Middlesex, Monmouth and Ocean counties, New Jersey, create complete and extensive premarital agreements specifically tailored to their needs.
+I can help you draft a prenup or review a document that you and your soon-to-be spouse have already created.

-Without the help of an attorney, a premarital agreement can easily be invalidated by one spouse’s claim that he or she signed the document without specific financial information or that he or she did not have an adequate understanding of its contents because he or she did not consult with an attorney.
-Contact us today to discuss your prenup.
+Without the help of a lawyer, a premarital agreement can easily be invalidated by one spouse’s claim that they signed the document without specific financial information or that they did not have an adequate understanding of its contents because they did not consult with an attorney.
+Contact my firm, the Robin Jill Schneider law firm, today to discuss your prenup.

 The Benefits Of A Premarital Agreement